davesag/digit_reader/README.md

 ## Predicting images

-Put 32 x 32 pixel colour with optional transparancy PNG formatted images in the `/images/training` folder, named however you like (but the name must end in .png).
+Put 128 x 128 pixel colour with optional transparancy PNG formatted images in the `/images/predicting` folder, named however you like (but the name must end in .png).

 ```
-node index
+npm start
 ```

 It will train against the provided images and then output its predictions.